svikashk/agile/agile/scrum-backlog.md

 ---
 layout: default
-title: Backlog
+title: Scrum Backlog
+page_title: Backlog
 has_children: false
 parent: Scrum
 nav_order: 2
-description: Best practices and tutorials on Agile
+description: Learn what a backlog is and how to keep it organized.
 permalink: scrum/backlog/
 author: Vikash Koushik
 type: WebSite